Build Instructions

 Documentation

 We use Doxygen for in source documentations and render those with Sphinx and Breathe.
 These packages must be available if you install the dev dependencies using conda.
-You can enable docs by passing either -docs or –enable-docs option to lncfg script.
+You can enable docs by passing the –enable-docs option to the lnbld script.

-Use lnrun to open the user documentation locally.
-You can specify the browser with option –browser.
+Use lnrun –docs to open the user documentation locally.
+You can specify the program used to open the documentation with the program option.
 For example, to open the documentation in firefox:

-If you do not specify the browser, it opens the documentation in chrome by default.
+If you do not specify the program, it opens the documentation with open by default.